dimitrispapaconstantinou/WCF_NetTCPBinding/README.md

 3. Windows Forms application. (“_WCF_DesktopClient”)

-Dataflow
+Dataflow:

-When the desktop app starts it sends a message to the web site “ Hello , I am ready to accepts messages from you”
+When the desktop app starts it sends a message to the web site “ Hello , I am ready to accept messages from you”

-The web site creates a txt file in c:\temp\MessageFromWebSite.txt that verifies that a client has connected (change the path if you like
+The web site creates a txt file in c:\temp\MessageFromWebSite.txt that verifies that a client has connected (change the path if you like)

 When a specific page is accessed in the web site – http://<your local IP>/Testnettcp/send_to_client.aspx -  then a message from the web site is sent to the app when the button is clicked